tripleee/import-export-tools-ng/README.md

 The name and icon have been changed to differentiate from the original version.

 News:
-Release 4.0.1 - Maintenance and Options for folder creation, storage type, TB69 support.
+Release 4.0.4 - Maintenance, formatting

 Original Add-on homepage:
 https://addons.thunderbird.net/en-US/thunderbird/addon/importexporttools/?src=search